 All costs directly contracted with third parties that are necessary for performance of our services are not included in the fees and are invoiced additionally.
 At the client’s request, the supporting documents shall be presented as proof of costs incurred for the client’s account.

-The professional has the right to adjust the agreed rates annually in line with changes to wage costs.
+The professional has the right to adjust the agreed rates periodically in line with changes to wage costs.

 In the event of late payment, interest on arrears is due by law without a written reminder dating from the invoice date, amounting to 1 percent per commenced month.
 Moreover, in the event of non-payment of the invoice on the due date, each amount due shall be increased by 12 percent by operation of law and without prior notice of default, by a minimum of 125 euros by way of a conventional compensation clause as fixed compensation for extrajudicial costs, without prejudice to the right of the professional to prove a higher amount of damage and to claim compensation for this.